-If you cannot pay the full amount shown on line 55 when you file, you may ask to make monthly installment payments.
+If you cannot pay the full amount shown on line 56 when you file, you may ask to make monthly installment payments.
 To make this request, complete Arizona Form 140-IA and mail the completed form to the address on the Form 140-IA.
 Do not mail Form 140-IA with your income tax return.
-You may obtain Arizona Form 140-IA from our web site at www.azdor.gov.
+You may obtain Arizona Form 140-IA from our web site.

-If you cannot pay the full amount shown on line 55, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 15, 2013.
+If you cannot pay the full amount shown on line 56, you will be charged interest and may be charged a late payment penalty on the tax not paid by April 15, 2014.
 To limit the interest and penalty charges, pay as much of the tax as possible when you file.